raspberrypilearning/cd-dice-roller/en/step_2.md

 Now we're ready to begin coding!

-In this project, I've supplied you with most of the HTML and CSS.
+For this project, most of the HTML and CSS has already been provided.
 You'll mostly be working on the JavaScript code.
 This can be found in the JavaScript file `myScript.js` located just above the code on your screen.
 Before you roll a die, you'll need to get access to the HTML `div` with the id `diceMat`.
 This is so you have somewhere to put the result of your roll on screen.

 --- task ---